dcalde11/dcalde11.github.io/docs/index.md

 </center>

 ## Introduction

-* This section includes my notes and observations for the light sensor automation project.
-My main tasks involved wiring and testing the electrical components, ensuring proper connections and stable signal readings from the sensor.
-I also worked on improving how the system reacted to changes in light to maintain smooth and reliable operation.
-Overall, this record outlines my contributions to the electrical setup and performance that supported the successful completion of the project.
+As a member of Team 105, my responsibility was to ensure everyone stayed on track to meet our project deadlines.
+While my main subsystem was the automated light sensor, I also supported my teammates with the development of their parts of the project.
+Managing the schedule meant making tough calls on priorities, and though some deadlines shifted, I am proud of our final result.
+This record outlines my contributions to the electrical setup and performance that made the project a success.
 ### Project Summary

-* The sensor detects the light intensity in the environment and sends its readings to a control system that determines the appropriate position of the blinds.
-Using light data—and, in some cases, additional input such as temperature readings—the system automatically opens or closes the blinds to maintain a comfortable indoor balance.
-By monitoring brightness levels throughout the day, it helps regulate room temperature, reducing the need for heating when sunlight is available.
-This automation also removes the need for manual adjustment, improving both energy efficiency and overall comfort.
+The subsystem is designed to trigger a mode change by detecting a specified light threshold using a photoresistor.
+Once triggered, it sends a signal to my teammate Keith’s subsystem for further action.
+For an overview of the main components, refer to the Block Diagram.
+The system uses a PIC18F57Q43 microcontroller (MCU) and a photoresistor to sense changes in ambient light intensity.
+It converts the photoresistor’s analog signal into a digital reading for processing.
+A key feature is its adjustable sensitivity, which allows calibration for different environments.
+By continuously monitoring brightness, the system helps regulate room temperature—for example, reducing heating when sunlight is sufficient.
+This automation removes the need for manual adjustment, improving both energy efficiency and occupant comfort.

 ### My Contribution

-We are a team of engineering students from Arizona State University dedicated to turning embedded system ideas into practical, market-ready solutions.
-Our project, Temperature Equalizing Blinds, focuses on automating blind adjustments to improve comfort and energy efficiency.
-The section below highlights my individual role and contributions to the project’s development.
+My contributions extended beyond the outlined scope of the light sensor and team coordination.
+I actively participated in the development of all subsystems by ensuring proper builds, debugging hardware issues, and revising schematics to ensure wiring matched component datasheets.
+I also assisted with coding across other subsystems.
+This comprehensive involvement was crucial for tying the different parts of the project together, ensuring clear signals and smooth overall system operation.
+Stepping into various roles significantly helped my growth as an engineer.
+Troubleshooting hardware developed my problem-solving skills, and working across different subsystems and their code gave me an understanding of how systems integrate in a real project.

 ## Team Contribution
 * [EGR304 Team 105 Report – Product Requirements](https://egr304-2025-f-105.github.io/Team105.github.io/04-Product-Requirements/)